Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: Conclusions

 \section{Conclusions}

-We have developed a systematic theory of behavioural distances based on fuzzy lax extensions, identifying the key notion of \emph{nonexpansive lax extension}, which we believe has good claims to being the right notion of quantitative relation lifting in this context.
-We give two general constructions of nonexpansive lax extensions, respectively generalizing the classical Kantorovich and Wasserstein distances and strengthening previous generalizations where only pseudometrics are lifted~\cite{bbkk:coalgebraic-behavioral-metrics}.
-Our construction of the Kantorovich lifting is based in particular on generalizing nonexpansive functions on a single space to nonexpansive pairs of functions on two different spaces (implicit in work on optimal transportation~\cite{Villani08}).
+We study behavioural distances based on fuzzy lax extensions, with a particular focus on \emph{nonexpansive lax extensions}, establishing that the latter are closely related to distances based on coalgebraic modal logic.
+Nonexpansiveness of a lax extension can equivalently be expressed in terms of strength of the underlying functor~\cite{Gavazzo18} or as lax preservation of $\epsilon$-diagonals.
+We examine two general constructions of nonexpansive lax extensions, respectively generalizing the classical Kantorovich and Wasserstein distances and strengthening previous generalizations where only pseudometrics are lifted~\cite{bbkk:coalgebraic-behavioral-metrics}.
+Our construction of the Kantorovich lifting is based in particular on generalizing nonexpansive functions on a single space to nonexpansive pairs of functions on two different spaces (implicit in work on optimal transportation~\cite{Villani08}), while the Wasserstein lifting mostly coincides with an existing construction from work on topological theories~\cite{Hofmann07}.

 Our main result shows that every nonexpansive lax extension is a Kantorovich lifting for a suitable choice of modalities, the so-called Moss modalities.
 Moreover, one can extract from a given nonexpansive lax extension a characteristic modal logic satisfying a quantitative Hennessy-Milner property.
+Using our notion of \emph{finitarily separable} lax extension additionally allows us to extend these constructions to certain non-finitary functors such as the discrete distribution functor.
 All our results apply both to symmetric behavioural distances, i.e.~notions of quantitative bisimulation, and to asymmetric behavioural distances, i.e.~notions of quantitative simulation.